Cat Breeds in Australia

 Origins of Persian Cat

 Persian Cats are known for quiet, gentle and docile nature.
-They are sweet cats, that discriminates their affection, but in the same time, they provide attention only to people they trust.
+They are sweet cats, that discriminates their affection, but at the same time, they provide attention only to people they trust.

 They are quiet cats that enjoy quiet environments, and that is the reason why they are not suitable for noisy households.
 They are perfect companions for elderly people and singles.
 They don’t have an issue when the owner decides to leave them alone for a while.